-WexSci, Wexford Science Festival is coordinated by Calmast, the South East region’s STEM Hub based at Waterford Institute of Technology, in partnership with Wexford County Council Library Service and Community Development Department and is delivered in partnership with our festival stakeholders.
+WexSci, Wexford Science Festival is coordinated by Calmast, the South East region’s STEM Hub based at South East Technological University, in partnership with Wexford County Council Library Service and Community Development Department and is delivered in partnership with our festival stakeholders.
 The role of our outreach programme is integral to the work of the festival and we aim to highlight the potential and real-life application of science, engineering and technology in a practical and easy to understand manner.
 It is also part of our core mission to constantly seek opportunities where we can play a key role in promoting awareness and understanding of the importance and relevance of STEM to everyday life.

 STEM workshop kits and learning resources were provided to a range of primary and secondary schools, local community groups, new communities across the county.